kman0001/tubesync-plex/README.md

 # TubeSync-Plex

 TubeSync-Plex is a Python script to automatically sync episode metadata from `.nfo` files into your Plex libraries and optionally upload embedded subtitles.
-It supports multiple libraries and safely removes processed `.nfo` files.
+It supports multiple libraries and can safely remove processed `.nfo` files.

 ## Features